-- 2.9 We think the low power licence product could be suitable for industrial and enterprise users looking to deploy their own private networks.
-This could be to support voice and text applications or other wireless data applications around their sites; it could also potentially be used for indoor mobile coverage extension schemes, for example through a neutral host model. - 2.10 The low power licence will authorise users to deploy as many base stations as they require within a circular area with a radius of 50 metres, centred on a grid coordinate provided to us when you apply for the licence.
-You then have the flexibility to move base stations around within the licensed area without requiring further coordination by Ofcom. - 2.11 If you are looking for the flexibility to place base stations anywhere within a larger area, you can apply for multiple low power licences, which could be contiguous or spaced out over a larger area.
-You can see some examples of this in and below. - 2.12 There is an indoor-only option available, as well as an indoor/outdoor option. - 2.13 Base stations covered by the low power Shared Access licence can connect to fixed, nomadic or mobile terminals. - 2.14 "Fixed terminals" are those which are at a fixed location and do not move; we refer to these as "fixed/installed terminals" in our Statements.
-"Nomadic terminals" are terminals that can move around, but typically only transmit when stationary.
+- 2.10 We think the low power licence product could be suitable for industrial and enterprise users looking to deploy their own private networks.
+This could be to support voice and text applications or other wireless data applications around their sites; it could also potentially be used for indoor mobile coverage extension schemes, for example through a neutral host model. - 2.11 The low power licence will authorise users to deploy as many base stations as they require within a circular area with a radius of 50 metres, centred on a grid coordinate provided to us when you apply for the licence.
+You then have the flexibility to move base stations around within the licensed area without requiring further coordination by Ofcom. - 2.12 If you are looking for the flexibility to place base stations anywhere within a larger area, you can apply for multiple low power licences, which could be contiguous or spaced out over a larger area. - 2.13 There is an indoor-only option available, as well as an indoor/outdoor option. - 2.14 Base stations covered by the low power Shared Access licence can connect to fixed, nomadic or mobile terminals. - 2.15 "Fixed terminals" are those which are at a fixed location and do not move; we refer to these as "fixed/installed terminals" in our Statements.7 "Nomadic terminals" are terminals that can move around, but typically only transmit when stationary.
 "Mobile terminals" can transmit and receive while moving.